UNBELIEVABLE! Hrithik Roshan Received More Than 30,000 Marriage Proposals After Kaho Naa Pyaar Hai

 The Superstar Broke Many Hearts When He Tied The Knot With Sussanne

 Hrithik got married to Sussanne Khan on December 20, 2000.
 Unfortunately, their marriage didn't last, and the couple parted ways in December 2013.
-Their divorce was finalized in November 2014.
+Their divorce was finalised in November 2014.
 Hrithik and Sussanne are parents to Hrehaan and Hridaan.

 One More Achievement